ZeroDragon/chaitea-framework/README.md

 ## Release Notes

+- 2.0.1  -> Jade totally discarted, you must use pug from now-on
 - 2.0.0  -> Using PUG instead of JADE, all jade files must be renamed to pug.
 Updated dependencies for stylus and time
 - 1.0.18 -> ChaiTea uses gzip appwide
 - 1.0.17 -> payloadSize can be defined on config.json to allow Request entity too large